ayiemba/MpesaLib/docfx_project/articles/stkpush.md

 	Passkey = "",	//get passkey from daraja
 	PhoneNumber = "",
 	TransactionDesc = "test"
 	//Note that you don't have to provide password and timestamp, these are calculated for you automatically provided you enter passkey.
-You can override this functionality if you wish to.
 };

 //Make payment request
-var paymentrequest = await _mpesaClient.MakeLipaNaMpesaOnlinePaymentAsync(MpesaExpressObject, accesstoken, "mpesa/stkpush/v1/processrequest");
+var paymentrequest = await _mpesaClient.MakeLipaNaMpesaOnlinePaymentAsync(MpesaExpressObject, accesstoken, RequestEndPoint.LipaNaMpesaOnline));

 ```